charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 > ## Chapter 1 Executive Summary

-This project represents a significant step towards leveraging machine learning for proactive healthcare.
+This project has leveraged machine learning (ML) with Python programming to predict individuals at risk for Alzheimer’s using health profile observations and medical assessment scores.

+By thorough data interrogation and manipulation using Pandas and exploratory data analysis (EDA) using Seaborn and Sweetviz, we have gained an understanding of the dataset.
+Applying the EDA learnings we’ve used Scikit-learn to model the ML algorithms.
+The Random Forest Classifier model has a high prediction accuracy score (R²=0.91).
+Furthermore, EDA steps conclude the key features influencing the diagnosis predictions.

-This project has used the Random Forest Classifier to predict the likelihood of an individual developing Alzheimer's Disease in the future.
-Alzheimer's Disease is a progressive neurological disorder that impacts memory, thinking, and behaviour, and early prediction is crucial for intervention and management strategies.
+This model and analysis can form part of predicting the likelihood of an individual developing Alzheimer's Disease in the future and early prediction is crucial for intervention and management strategies.

-The model accuracy score is 91%, indicating that 91% of the total instances are correctly classified.

-For future iterations aim to apply k-fold cross-validation and Grid Search techniques avoiding overfitting issues.
+We aim to apply k-fold cross-validation and Grid Search techniques for future iterations, avoiding overfitting issues.
 Advanced ensemble boosting methods can also be combined with Random Forest to create a more robust model.

 > ## Chapter 2 Literature Review